clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

 This example shows the basic steps of adding a custom bundle from a local repo.

 #.
-Check that `helloclear` does not exist on your system:
+Check that :command:`helloclear` does not exist on your system:

    .. code-block:: bash